Ellen DeGeneres: ED Ellen DeGeneres

 DeGeneres represents a line of products on QVC, a home shopping network.
 Her line of home products, initialized as E.D., for Ellen DeGeneres, began being offered on QVC on October 24, 2014, under the name E.D. on Air.

 DeGeneres launched her lifestyle brand under the name ED by Ellen in the summer of 2015.
 After her initial collections, the brand name then changed to ED Ellen DeGeneres to incorporate the licensed arm of her brand.
 The collection includes apparel, shoe, accessory, pet, baby and home items.
 DeGeneres's dog collection at PetSmart was launched in February 2017, and a cat line was introduced later that year.

-In November 2017, the brand launched a collection to benefit DeGeneres's #BeKindToElephants campaign featuring a tee and baby one piece, donating 100% of the proceeds to the David Sheldrick Wildlife Trust.
-Then, DeGeneres created a line with her brand to benefit the newly created Ellen DeGeneres Wildlife Fund, a member of the Digit Fund, to launch a line of tees and footwear to help gorillas.

 On August 15, 2018, it was announced that DeGeneres would partner with Walmart to launch a fashion collection under the brand name EV1, a low-cost alternative to her ED Ellen DeGeneres product.
 The collection officially launched on September 10, 2018.